Jurph/redowl/README.md

 - Get a list of valid words
   - Import wordlist.txt [X]
   - Import arbitrary file [X]
+  - Feature: variable-length words
     - Strip out words of length != "L"
   - Tell user how many words are left (for large L or pre-trimmed lists, could be unwinnable/unfun)
 - Choose a good word
   - Choose randomly based on today's seed [X]
   - Later: Investigate whether removing simple plurals from the dictionary helps to devalue `S` and make the game more fun
-  - Later: use a repeatable seed e.g. UTC rounded to the hour (?), modulo number of entries in wordlist.txt
+  - Later: use a repeatable seed e.g. UTC rounded to the hour (?), modulo number of entries in wordlist.txt [X]
   - Later: display the repeatable seed so others can play the same game [X]
-  - Later: choose words with statistically unusual properties
+  - Later: choose words with statistically unusual properties (maybe call this [h]ardmode ?)
 - Accept user input
   - Only letters, no numeric / specials
   - Check whether user input is 5 letters long [X]